jkfran/jkfran.com/_posts/2022-10-07-built-driving-arcade-machine-raspberry-pi.md

 During this time, I wanted to occupy my mind and build something fun, I also wanted to involve my nieces and do something for them, so they remember me when I am away.

-So I started looking around in my parents' house, it's a big house with a lot of space, enough to keep things that nobody needs anymore, so I went to the garage, and I found this old screen:
+I started looking around in my parents' house, it's a big house with a lot of space, enough to keep things that nobody needs anymore, so I went to the garage, and I found this old screen: